|

 judgments which follow (as is often the case with "the day of the

 Lord").
-Thus the judgment here referred to would be primarily
+Thus the judgment referred to here would be primarily

 Armageddon, where the armies of the nations assembled by antichrist and